five-vee/go-disruptor/README.md

 The [Disruptor](https://lmax-exchange.github.io/disruptor/) was originally a library written in Java that provided a concurrent ring buffer data structure of the same name, developed at [LMAX Exchange](https://www.lmax.com/).

 This repo is _yet-another_ port of the disruptor in Go.
-It is performant, simple, and free of heap allocation when running.
+It is performant and free of heap allocation when running.

 If for some reason you have Go code that needs to process messages at sub-microsecond latency, where shaving every nanosecond counts, then consider the disruptor pattern.
 Example situations: